Bendigo Stadium

 The largest recorded attendance at the venue was on 3 March 2013 when Bendigo Spirit defeated the Townsville Fire 71–57 in the 2012-13 WNBL Grand Final.
 In May 2018, the venue was re-opened after a $23 million redevelopment was completed which upgraded the facilities and increased the venue's capacity.

+Events

 The stadium hosted its first Suncorp Super Netball match on 25 May 2019, when Collingwood Magpies played West Coast Fever in a 2019 Suncorp Super Netball Round 5 match.
 It was part of a double header that also featured Tasmanian Magpies play Western Sting in an Australian Netball League fixture.

 The facility co-hosted the 2003 FIBA Oceania Championship where the Australian national basketball team won the gold medal.